Limit-Theory-Redux/ltheory/script/_ECS_WIP_TEMP/Readme.md

 This separation ensures that data is not tied to behavior, enabling high modularity and reusability.

-In LTR all entities & components are stored in the GlobalStorage.
+In LTR all entities & components are stored in the Registry.
 This allows us to use one single access point to all relevant objects in the game.
 E.g. this also helps when you only want to access components of a specific type.
 You gain performance by not requesting all entities with all their components at once but rather accessing the components you want directly from the storage.

 ### Entities
 An entity is a unique identifier that acts as a container for components.
 It does not have any data or behavior on its own.
 Think of entities as empty shells that become meaningful when associated with components.